datakurre/carrot-rcc/README.md

 Usage
 =====

-`carrot-rcc` requires [NodeJS](https://nodejs.org/en/) 12 or later and expects [RCC](https://downloads.robocorp.com/rcc/releases/index.html) to be on its PATH (or configured using ``--rcc-executable`` argument).
+`carrot-rcc` requires only [NodeJS](https://nodejs.org/en/) 12 or later and expects [RCC](https://downloads.robocorp.com/rcc/releases/index.html) to be on the environment PATH.
+RCC location may also be configured manually with ``--rcc-executable`` argument.

-Yet, it is possible to bootstrap everything with just RCC:
+It is also possible to bootstrap everything with just using RCC:

 1. Create a directory for `carrot-rcc` and download [RCC](https://downloads.robocorp.com/rcc/releases/index.html) into that directory.